CSC's Data Storage Services - Services for Research

-High-capacity storage service for utilising research data in computing environments.
-The data is stored as static objects (object storage).
+A high-capacity storage service for utilising data in computing environments.
+In Allas, data is stored as static objects.
 Allas can be used with S3 or Swift API compatible tools.
-Automatic data backups are not provided.Read more about Allas object storage »
+Automatic data backups are not provided.More about Allas »

 Storing data while computing

 Only active research data should be stored in the storage environment areas of Puhti and Mahti supercomputers.

 Data that is not used on a weekly basis can be stored in Allas.More about the storage environment on our supercomputers »

 Storage in cloud environments

 The cloud environments of Pouta services provide storage space that can be linked to the virtual machines running there.
 This allows you to build your own data servers and analysis environments, which can be made accessible online.More about storage in cloud environments »

 If you you wish to compare the options above, see the storage comparison table in CSC Docs.